Triton 10 Series

 The Triton ACS - Accumulator Charging Systems is compromised of dedicated tooling for installation (Torque Tool) and charging (Charging Head).
 Torque and Charging operations have been purposely separated to provide enhanced HSE features only available with the Triton ACS system.

 Both tools rely on internal hex head jacking bolts that thread into the top of the Triton ACV and lock the tool and valve together.
 The length of the bolts in the tools provide timing for torque and charging operations.
+Various aspects of required tooling provide unique and desirable HSE benefits to prevent close calls and injuries.
+Tooling also eliminates the ability of the user to damage the sealing mechanism resulting in a long trouble free field life.

-Triton Torque Tool (for Installation and Removal)
+Triton Torque Tool - Installation & Removal

-Torque Tool - Dimensions
+Triton Torque Tool

-Triton Charging Tool (For Gas Charging)
+Triton Charging Tool

 The Triton Charging Tool is unique and is required to direct incoming gas pressure through the side port on a Triton ACV.
 The Triton Charging tool adapts to and provides a threaded connection for common charging kits already being used on rigs.
 As an HSE feature the Charging Tool does not have torque pins so it has no ability to apply unscrewing torque to a Triton ACV.

 For charging operations the Jacking bolt must be turned to a full stop prior to the application of charging pressure.
 A full stop opens the valve and blocks it open mechanically.
 If charging pressure is applied to a valve not blocked open mechanically by the jacking bolt then the bias piston in the ACV will cause the valve to shut immediately blocking gas pressure from entering the bottle.
 No amount of gas force can open the valve as it only tries to close harder as the gas pressure increases.
-If the Charging head receives pressure prior to the valve being opened mechanically then the pressure needs to be isolated and bled off in the charging head BEFORE the jacking bolt is turned to open the valve and block it open.
-Damage to the soft seal can occur if valve is opened with charging pressure.
-The soft seal is designed to assist bottle pressure sealing and is not designed to hold back charging pressure.
-The soft seal can withstand full bottle pressure dumps of 9500 psi with no damage.